"Resource efficiency in Europe" report: 2011 survey of resource efficiency policies and instruments

 Having identified the trends and drivers of resource use, policymakers need to determine how to enhance resource efficiency.
 The challenge is enormous and decision-makers in all sectors need information on the policies, tools and technologies that can be deployed within the economy (at national, regional and other scales) to extract more value from resources, while minimising waste and emissions.

 EEA contributions to the knowledge base on resource efficiency

 EEA is well positioned to contribute to the knowledge base for decision-making on resource efficiency, through its information and analysis on a huge range of themes, including land use, waste, energy, industry, transport and policy instruments.
-In coming months we will be expanding this area of the EEA website to showcase this work in the resource efficiency context.
+This area of the EEA website showcases this work in the resource efficiency context.
 Additional reports, articles and other products related to resource use and resource efficiency are available below.

 - SOER 2010 thematic assessment on material resources and waste

 - SOER 2010 Synthesis (see in particular chapter 4 on natural resources and waste)

 - SOER 2010 thematic assessment on consumption and the environment

 - Europe’s environment: the Fourth Assessment ('the Belgrade report'), 2007 (see in particular chapter 6)